deeplearninc/auger-cli/README.md

 auger apps create --app <project name> --organization-id <organization id>
 ```

-Project allocates name, it belongs to the organization and it is cross-cluster.
-Which means project can be deployed to the cluster, cluster can be terminated, and project can be deployed to another one.
+The project name must be unique within the organization.
+This means that a project can be deployed to a cluster, the cluster can be terminated, and the project can be deployed to another one. **NOTE** If you delete the application, another project with the same name can be used.

 Deploy project:
 ```sh